 2. Organize the initiatives that have passed your “strategic goal” test into themes.

-Let’s use our hypothetical list above of product goals.
-If one of your goals is to enter new vertical markets, and one of those markets is manufacturing, one of your themes might be to ensure your software includes templates for all of the industry’s standard documents — bills of lading, purchase orders, bills of materials, etc.
+Let’s use our hypothetical list of product goals above.
+If one of your goals is to enter new vertical markets, and one of those markets is manufacturing, one of your themes might be to ensure your software includes templates for all of the industry’s standard documents—bills of lading, purchase orders, bills of materials, etc.